jaericho/jaericho.github.io/_posts/2021-06-11-Docker-Cotainer-Upgrade-Instuctions.md

 ```

 Looks like just doing `docker-compose pull` will stop the containers, so even the `docker-compose stop` might not be necessary.

+Update: I found the [page](https://nginxproxymanager.com/upgrading/) that gives the same instructions.